starganv2-vc/starganv2-vc.github.io/index.md

 ### Singing Conversion

-Lastly, we show our model can do singing conversion even no singing samples are seen during training.
-Because both the conversion model and vocoder are trained with ony speech data, there are some artifacts that resemble speech patterns.
+Lastly, we show our model can do singing conversion even though **no singing samples are seen during training**.
+Because both the conversion model and vocoder are trained with only speech data, there are some artifacts that resemble speech patterns.
 We compare our model results with Polyak et. al. Audio samples from Polyak et. al. are taken directly from their [online supplement page](https://singing-conversion.github.io/).
-We used the same source and target speakers available in the selected 20 speakers.
+We use the same sources from NUS-48 singinng dataset and target speakers available in the selected 20 speakers.

 |              | VKOW → p259 | MCUR → p233 |
 |:------------:|:-------:|:-------:|